-We recently met up with Yohann Sheetz, owner of Underground Tuning in Whistler BC, to find out how to de-tune and wax your snowboard.
-Why?
-So you get the most out of your ride and increase the longevity of your snowboard!
+We recently met up with Yohann Sheetz, owner of Underground Tuning in Whistler BC, to find out how to de-tune your snowboard.
+Yohann is going to teach you how to get the most out of your ride and increase the longevity of your snowboard!

 Removing Rough Edges

 When it comes to detuning your board, you always want to detune the Tip and Tail.
-This is essential for CAMBERED boards.
-It's not essential for REVERSE CAMBERED boards but we would still advise you to do it, so you get the most out of your board and increase it's longevity.
-It only takes a short time anyway and it will improve your riding.
+This is essential for Cambered boards.
+It's not essential for Reverse Cambered boards but we would still advise you to do it, so you get the most out of your board and increase it's longevity.
+It only takes a short time anyway and it will improve your boards performance.

-When filing, place your elbow on the board, to get yourself into a good position and give you leverage.
-You then want to push at different angles, so you round the edge, instead of creating a flat one.
+When de-tuning your board, start with your Tip and Tail as these are your biggest contact points to the snow.
+Place your elbow on the board to get yourself into a good position that gives you leverage for filing your edges.
+You then want to file at different angles so you round the edge, instead of creating a flat one.

-When rounding the edge, start 2 inches (2.5cm) within the effective edge, to smoothen up the tip and tail of the board.
+To round the edge, start 2 inches (5cm) within the effective edge, to smoothen up the tip and tail of the board.
 By doing this, you remove the rough sharp edges, which is better for the feel of your board under foot, and will also stop tearing your gloves apart every time you go to do a grab.

 Softening the Edges